phillippppppo/calculator/README.md

     npm install
     ```

-2. Run the test cases to obtain code coverage:
+2. Run the test cases to obtain the code coverage.
+To receive the code coverage of each testsuite, you may have to comment out other testsuites:

     ```bash
     npm run test